o0101/environments/README.md

 Use

-`curl -s https://raw.githubusercontent.com/i5ik/environments/master/install.sh | bash /dev/stdin [DOMAIN_NAME]`
+`curl -L -O https://raw.githubusercontent.com/i5ik/environments/master/install.sh && bash ./install.sh [DOMAIN_NAME]`

 to install everything you need.
 Where `DOMAIN_NAME is an optional parameter to aquire TLS certs from LetsEncrypt